mericsson/arkiv/README.md

 ## Limitations

 1. This is beta software, use at your own risk.
 There are no support assurances.
 1. The allow list cannot be edited / viewed through a GUI.
-Entries can be removed from the allow list by adding the label `arkiv.removeFromAllowlist`.
+Entries can be removed from the allow list by adding the label `arkiv.removeAllow`.
 (The allow list will get appended to again if you send an email to a particular address).
 1. arkiv will only organize the first 100 email threads in your inbox.
 If you have more, you will need to clean those up yourself currently.

 ## Installation